The Culture & Architecture

 Welcome cocktail and introductions at the Chapel Club

-Meet & greet each other as we begin our tour.
-We will have a welcome and orientation over cocktails (or non-alcoholic refreshments) at the Chapel Club within the Hotel St. Vincent.
+Meet & greet your fellow travelers as we begin our tour.
+We will have a welcome and orientation over cocktails (or non-alcoholic refreshments) at the intimate Chapel Club within the Hotel St. Vincent.

 Welcome introductions at the Chapel Club